Best Shortwave Radio For Preppers – Top Choices

 • Aux Antenna Input Jack for ALL Bands 1/8: Mini Jack

-• Antenna switch disconnects both internal antennas when using external antennas
+• The antenna switch disconnects both internal antennas when using external antennas

 • Power Supply: 3.7 V (18650 Li-ion Battery or External DC 5V (USB Type B Mini Socket)

 There are ‘hidden features’ too.
-Although they’re documented (unlike their PL880 which were ‘secret’).
+Although they’re documented (unlike their PL880 which was ‘secret’).

 ATX-909X by Sangean

-I had a commenter here on the blog who highly recommends the following shortwave radio:
+I had a commenter here on the blog who highly recommends the following shortwave radio.
+I own the Sangean weather alert radio (among others), which has been excellent (best audio quality!).
+Read this article about it.

 ATS-909X by Sangean